Free Online Counselling Chat: 24/7 UK Mental Health Services For Immediate Support

 Follow through with any homework, such as coping exercises or strategies your therapist suggests.
 For example, some practitioners give clients worksheet pages, journaling assignments, or self-guided resources to explore between sessions.
 Finally, feedback is part of the open communication process.
 Let your therapist know if something isn’t working for you or if you have concerns.

-Benefits and effectiveness of fee-based online therapy
+Benefits of fee-based online therapy

 While free counseling services are an excellent option for some, they’re often meant to be a starting point to explore your needs.
-Paid platforms like BetterHelp offers additional benefits like access to a greater pool of professionals, a wider range of services, and more tailored support.
+Paid platforms like BetterHelp offer additional benefits like access to a greater pool of professionals, a wider range of services, and more tailored support.

 Some people would like to take advantage of the more advanced features offered by fee-based online therapy platforms but avoid doing so for financial reasons.
 However, online therapy is often more affordable than individuals assume.
 For example, BetterHelp offers subscriptions as low as £65, billed every 4 weeks, in which individuals have in-app messaging with their therapist and one live video, phone, or live chat session per week.
 Users also have access to a personal journal feature through the app.